-No. It’s pretty safe to say that struggling with a newborn is standard, and that this definitely isn’t the easiest stage of parenting.
+No. It’s pretty safe to say that not enjoying being a parent when you have a newborn is standard, and that this definitely isn’t the easiest stage of parenting.
 Old ladies, and those who’ve forgotten tell you to cherish them while they’re little (and you silently imagine punching them in the throat – the old ladies, not your baby).
 They say it will get easier, and it will.
 But it gets harder too..

 Book recommendation for newborn parenting: None.
 Get a Netflix subscription and make the most of your sofa.
 As long as your child is loved and fed, it will all work out in the end.